Jonny-L/React_Node_site/README.md

 - **API** built with Node, GraphQL, Express, Sequelize (MySQL) and JWT Auth
 - **WebApp** built with React and Redux along with Server Side Rendering (SSR) / SEO friendly
 - **Mobile** (Android and iOS) Native App build with React Native
-- Designed with Adobe Illustrate.
+- Designed with Adobe XD.

 ## Features